davis9707/meal_app/README.md

 # Meals_App
 # What is covered in this project
--Dummy Data for Meals and Categories
+- Dummy Data for Meals and Categories
--Gridview for the List of Categories
+- Gridview for the List of Categories
 - Stack Wdiget User
 - Tab Based Navigation
 - Side Drawer Usage in the project